 Marion graduated from Arkansas State University with a Bachelor of Science in Agriculture Education.
 He also has a Master of Education from Henderson State University.
 He joined the Board as an Outside Director for the Association in 1993.
 Marion is a retired educator.
 He was involved in agricultural education for 53 years.
 He also serves as a Director of the Garland County Farm Bureau in Hot Springs.
 In October 2014 he was honored with the Golden Owl Award at the National FFA Convention.
+In 2022, the Arkansas FFA named their leadership center in Hot Springs in honor of Marion - The Marion D. Fletcher Leadership Center.
 Marion is an inductee into the Arkansas Agriculture Hall of Fame.
-He was appointed to his current term on the Board in March 2020 which expires in March 2024.
+He was appointed to his current term on the Board in March 2020 which expires 2024.
 In addition, Marion serves on the Board's Compensation Committee.